ShaggyBox/CS131_2021_WEST/README.md

 # Project Information
 In our most recent lecture Professor Yuen went over some more details for this project.
 Broke it down into two sections
     1. Find a topic.
-I can be anything, not just bitcoin.
+I can be anything, bitcoin is just one idea.
 It just has somehow relate to this course.
-It does nto need prior aproval but you can run it past him if you like.
+It does not need prior aproval but you can run it past him if you like.
     2. We have to create a 5-7 min presentation that covers the topic and how it relates to ideas covered in this class.
+We can upload a video to youtube or share a private link to the Professor if we don't want it to be public.
 We can work together if we like.